b1lodHand/absent-dialogues/docs/docs/introduction/demos-and-examples.md

 ## More?

 I'll be adding new demos and examples here as I develop games using this tool.
-You can jump to [Getting Started](../getting-started/mechanism.md) go on.
+You can jump to [Mechanism](https://b1lodhand.github.io/absent-dialogues/docs/getting-started/mechanism.html) and go on.